Viewing Access History

 - View Profile - A view of identity attributes

 To follow the principal of least privilege in your IdentityNow system, grant report admin user level permissions to employees that you want to have view access to the Access History and Data Explore interfaces.
-For more information, see Report Admin User Level.
+For more information, refer to Report Admin User Level.

 Searching for Identities